This test is used to diagnose megaloblastic anemia and disorders related to abnormal quantities of methylmalonic acid.

-This test is used to diagnose megaloblastic anemia; elevated levels of methylmalonic acid provide an early indication of cobalamin (B12) deficiency.
+Elevated levels of methylmalonic acid provide an early indication of cobalamin (B12) deficiency.

-Anaemic work-up, suspected vitamin B 12/folate deficiency.
+Anemia work-up, those suspected vitamin B 12/folate deficiency.

-Estimated Turn Around For Results:
+Estimated Turn Around for Results:

 2-10 Business Days